Get ready: 3G is shutting down from December.

 - For iPhone (iOS) This is usually already enabled for most iPhones: Go to Settings > Mobile > Mobile Data Options > Voice & Data (ensure 4G or 5G is “On”)

 - VoLTE roaming capabilities will be important depending on your travel destination.
-Most of our overseas roaming partners are also shutting down their 3G networks.
-Learn more about overseas 3G roaming networks.
+Most of our overseas roaming partners are shutting down their 3G networks.

-If your phone is not listed on our VoLTE capable devices list.
+Phone not listed on our VoLTE capable list.

-- It is likely that you have a 2G or 3G-only phone that won’t be able to make any mobile voice calls, send text messages or use mobile data after our 3G shutdown.
-That means you’ll need to upgrade it to a 4G capable phone or 5G phone.
+Using a 2G or 3G phone.
+You won’t be able to make calls, send TXTs, or use mobile data after the shutdown.
+Upgrade to a 4G or 5G device to stay connected.

-- You have an older 4G phone that can use 4G for data but it can only make voice calls on 3G, so you’ll need to upgrade this phone to keep making mobile voice calls including emergency calls.
+Have an older 4G phone.
+If it only makes calls over 3G, you’ll need to upgrade to continue making voice and emergency calls.

 Options for upgrading your phone.